Eyevinn/media-event-filter/README.md

 ## Limitations

 Does not support native HTML5 MSE controls (`<video controls>`).
-It works, but event sequence will strictly follow EPAS in all browsers.
+It works, but event sequence will not strictly follow EPAS in all browsers.

 Does not support re-using the same video element.